Merchant vessel approached by six craft near Yemen, says UK | Law-Order

 Six small craft approached a merchant vessel about 50 nautical miles from the Yemeni city of Mocha on Saturday before leaving the area, the United Kingdom Maritime Trade Operations (UKMTO) organization said.

+A drone launched from Yemen was shot down in self-defence by a U.S. ship in the southern Red Sea on Saturday in the vicinity of several commercial vessels, the U.S. Central Command (CENTCOM) said in a statement.
 The Houthis have vowed to continue attacks until Israel halts the conflict in Gaza, and warned that it would attack U.S. warships if the militia group itself was targeted.
-(Reporting By Enas Alashray and Ahmed Tolba; Editing by Andrew Cawthorne)
+(Reporting By Enas Alashray and Ahmed Tolba; Editing by Andrew Cawthorne and Clelia Oziel)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)